saiinfo/Email-and-Password-Sign-Up-and-Sign-In-features-using-Firebase-Authentication/README.md

 If you haven't created a Firebase project, go to the Firebase console (https://console.firebase.google.com/) and create a new project.
 Follow the on-screen instructions to set up your project.

 Step 2: Enable Firebase Authentication:
 In the Firebase console, navigate to "Authentication" from the left sidebar.
-Under the "Sign-in method" tab, choose the authentication methods you want to enable, such as Email/Password, Google, Facebook, etc. Enable the desired methods and save your changes.
+Under the "Sign-in method" tab, choose the authentication methods you want to enable, such as Email/Password, etc. Enable the desired methods and save your changes.

 Step 3: Install Firebase SDK:
 To use Firebase Authentication in your application, you need to integrate the Firebase SDK into your project.
 Refer to the official Firebase documentation for instructions on how to install the SDK for your specific platform.